cageq/tinyconsole/readme.md

-tiny embed console for fun .
+tiny embed console lib for fun .

 simple to use , with basic auto complete .